mambucodev/my-website/content/socials/index.md

 ---

-I also have an e-mail address `me@mambuco.dev` and I actually like using it.
+I also have an e-mail address `me[at]mambuco[dot]dev` and I actually like using it.
 If you feel old school and want to have an email friend, I'd be happy to be one.